onlabsorg/stilo/test/test-repository/.stilo/README.md

 This objects maps paths to [olojs.Store] instances or to parameter-less functions that return an [olojs.Store] instance.

-The *routes* will be mounted to the repository store by the stilo CLI and by the stilo NodeJS API.
+The *routes* will be mounted to the repository store by the stilo CLI.

 ##### Implementation
 This implementation of the *routes* object contains some standard routes